gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

     0.0174 using the permutation approach, which was slightly larger than the result provided by the parametric method.

-5. **Make a decision:**

-    * With a p-value of 0.0174, we can say that there is a 1.74% chance of observing a configuration like ours or more extreme if the null hypothesis is true.
-So I would say that there is strong evidence against the null hypothesis but you might rate this as closer to moderate evidence.

-6. **Write a conclusion and scope of inference:**
+4. **Conclusion:**

-    * There is strong evidence to conclude that there is a relationship between lying and copying behavior in the population of students.
-There is no causal inference possible here since neither variable was randomly assigned (really neither is explanatory or response here either) but we can extend the inferences to the population of students that these were selected from that would be willing to reveal their GPA (see initial discussion related to some differences in students that wouldn't answer that question).
+    * There is strong evidence against the null hypothesis of no relationship between lying and copying behavior in the population of students ($X^2$-statistic=13.24, permutation p-value of 0.0174), so conclude that there is a relationship between lying and copying behavior at the university in the population of students studied.

+5. **Size:**

-The standardized residuals can help us more fully understand this result -- the mosaic plot only had one cell shaded and so wasn't needed here.
+    * The standardized residuals can help us more fully understand this result -- the mosaic plot only had one cell shaded and so wasn't needed here.

 ```r